 1958 The first World Silicon Carbide Conference was held in Boston for academic exchanges.

 1978 In the 1960s and 1970s, silicon carbide was mainly studied by the former Soviet Union.
-By 1978, the grain purification purification method of “LELY improvement technology" was first adopted.
+By 1978, the grain purification method of “LELY improvement technology” was first adopted.

 From 1987 to the present, the silicon carbide production line was established with the research results of CREE, and suppliers began to provide commercial silicon carbide substrates.

-There are four main application areas for silicon carbide: functional ceramics, advanced refractory materials, abrasives and metallurgical raw materials.
+There are four main application areas for silicon carbide ceramic: functional ceramics, advanced refractory materials, abrasives and metallurgical raw materials.
 The raw material of silicon carbide can be supplied in large quantities, and it cannot be regarded as a high-tech product, and the application of nano-sized silicon carbide powder with extremely high technical content cannot form economies of scale in a short time.

 (1) As an abrasive, it can be used as a grinding tool, such as grinding wheel, oil stone, grinding head, sand tile, etc.

 (2) As a metallurgical deoxidizer and high-temperature resistant material.

 (3) A high-purity single crystal which can be used for manufacturing semiconductors and manufacturing silicon carbide fibers.

-Main use: for 3-12 inch single crystal silicon, polysilicon, potassium arsenide, quartz crystal and other wire cutting.
+Main uses: for 3-12 inch single crystal silicon, polysilicon, potassium arsenide, quartz crystal and other wire cutting.
 Solar photovoltaic industry, semiconductor industry, piezoelectric crystal industry engineering processing materials.
-Used in semiconductors, lightning rods, circuit components, high temperature applications, UV detectors, structural materials, astronomy, disc brakes, clutches, diesel particulate filters, filament pyrometers, ceramic membranes, cutting tools, heating elements, nuclear fuel , jewelry, steel, protective gear, catalyst carrier and other fields.
+Used in semiconductors, lightning rods, circuit components, high-temperature applications, UV detectors, structural materials, astronomy, disc brakes, clutches, diesel particulate filters, filament pyrometers, ceramic membranes, cutting tools, heating elements, nuclear fuel, jewelry, steel, protective gear, catalyst carrier and other fields.